johnpaulada/project-savitar/README.md

 - Compressor.io (Recommendation)
 - GIFsicle support (Implement)
 - Nginx Caching (Implement)
-- Cache Busting - gulp-rev (Implement)
-- Gulp prereq arrays (Implement)
 - Trampolining (Sample)
 - Y-Combinator (Sample)

+## Cleanup
+- Use variables for the directories
+- Ignore worker.min.js on gulp-rev
+- Add more html files in other folders with their corresponding styles and scripts